jswebschmiede/react-calendar/README.md

 -   `Calendar`: The main component that renders the calendar and provides context for other components.
 -   `CalendarContext`: The context that provides information about the current month and other relevant data.
--   `CalendarHeader`: The component that renders the header of the calendar, including month and navigation controls.
+-   `CalendarNavbar`: The component that renders the header of the calendar, including month and navigation controls.
 -   `CalendarBody`: The component that renders the actual calendar body, including weekdays and month days.
--   `CalendarNavigation`: The component that provides the forward and backward navigation for the calendar.

 ## Customization